 - physical touch

 I found it so fascinating to learn about these and then I started to figure out what kind of love language the people I’m close to “speak”.
 It really is helpful to understand your relationships with people and learn how to serve them in a way that they’ll respond best to.
+You’ll also learn your own love language which is helpful to share with those you are close to so they know what you respond best to.

 *Note: I’m a little acts of service and a lot of quality time.